 Despite being equipped with a new leather strap that now features white contrast stitching and two “historic” steel rivets on each side (if I was on the market for this sort of an “aviator” and decided to pull the trigger, I think buying a good textile NATO strap would be in order: a textile strap may not look as “historic” as one made from leather, but it would be a lot more comfortable in most circumstances,) the watch looks almost the same as the previous models in Archimede’s “Pilot” family.

 It sports the same layout of its high-contrast black dial with a signature luminous triangle accompanied with a pair of dots at 12 o’clock and a set of blued diamonds-shaped hour and minute hands also covered with luminous substance.

-Well, to be frank, all these models are inspired by WWII-era pilot’s watches that were worn by the Nazi Luftwaffe pilots, so the reason for the similarity is obvious.
+Well, to be frank, all these models are inspired by WWII-era pilots’ watches worn by the Nazi Luftwaffe pilots, so the reason for the similarity is obvious.

 As you can see, its luminescent hour markers go along with bold Arabic numerals that make the dial even more legible.

 At this time, the collection is available only with a standard ETA 2824-2 Swiss movement, however, the company also announced plans to also offer a version powered by a hand-wound caliber ETA/Unitas 6498 of the same origin.

-The Unitas-powered model has a potential to be slightly smaller, will feature a small seconds indicator, and, what’s even more important, look more organic with the large movement that was originally designed to animate pocket watches wholly filling the large case.
+The Unitas-powered model has the potential to be slightly smaller, will feature a small seconds indicator, and, what’s even more important, look more organic with the large movement that was originally designed to animate pocket watches wholly filling the large case.
 Well, I guess this was probably the real reason behind the decision to start making such a huge timepiece.